Pyroxenium/Basalt/docs/objects/Radio.md

 Radios are objects where you can create endless entrys the user can click on a button and it opens a "list" where the user can choose a entry

-Here is a example of how to create a standard radio:
+Here is an example of how to create a standard radio:

 ````lua
 local mainFrame = basalt.createFrame("myFirstFrame"):show()